Qumulo/docs/administrator-guide/getting-started-qumulo-core/installing-vpn-keys-on-cluster.md

 varCopyFile: 1.
 Copy the `.zip` file from Qumulo Care to a computer on the same network as your cluster, and decompress the file.
 varVerifyKeys: 1.
 To verify that the VPN keys installed correctly, use the `get_vpn_keys` command.
 For example&#58;
 ---

-This section explains how to install VPN keys on your Qumulo cluster over a network.
-You can install the VPN keys by using the `qq` CLI from a machine on the same network as your cluster or from one of your nodes.

 ## Prerequisites
 Before you begin, make sure that you have done the following.